-Functions and Powers of the Chairperson
+Functions and powers of the Chairperson

-The Chairperson is vested with legal powers and with the powers specified in the Company's Bylaws, is responsible for the operation of the Board of Directors, coordination of its activities and provision of information to the Directors.
+The Chairperson is vested with legal powers and with the powers specified in the Company's Bylaws, is responsible for the operation of the Board of Directors, coordination of its activities and provision of information reports to the Directors.

-In particular, the Chairperson may propose initiatives that he considers appropriate for increasing the Directors' knowledge of the Company and its operations.
+In particular, the Chairperson may propose initiatives that he/she considers appropriate for increasing the Directors' knowledge of the Company and its operations.

-The Chairperson may - with the consent of the other Directors - invite senior managers of the Company or of Subsidiaries, or consultants, to attend meetings of the Board to describe certain specific transactions or technical and operational matters concerning the Company and the Group.
+The Chairperson may - with the consent of the other Directors - invite senior managers of the Company or of Subsidiaries, or consultants, to attend meetings of the Board in order to describe certain specific transactions or technical and operational matters concerning the Company and the Group.

-Pursuant to Autogrill Code24, the Chairperson of the BoD shall:
+Pursuant to Autogrill Code20, the Chairperson of the Board of Directors shall:

-- take care that the Board Members receive, usually at least three days (a) before the date fixed for each Board Meeting, the most appropriate documentation concerning the points on the Agenda to allow for an effective participation of the Directors of the Company in the meeting; - (b) if, in specific cases, it is not possible to provide the documentation as per point (a) above, ensure that adequate and timely investigations are carried out during Board sessions; - (c) procure that the adequate information flow between the BoD and the other governing bodies of Autogrill is ensured; - (d) follow, consistently with the programmes approved by the competent boards, the general initiatives for the promotion of the image of the Company; - (e) represent the Company, in compliance with the resolutions made by the competent boards, in the ordinary and extraordinary meetings of the companies or entities whereto the Company is a party, with power to appoint the Company's employees or third parties as special proxies for the exercise of said powers; - (f) manage the relationships of the Company with national, foreign and supranational authorities, bodies and agencies;
+- (a) take care that the Board members receive, usually at least three days before the date fixed for each Board meeting, the most appropriate documentation concerning the points on the agenda to allow for an effective participation of the Directors of the Company in the meeting; - if, in specific cases, it is not possible to provide the documentation as per point (a) above, ensure that adequate and timely investigations are carried out during Board sessions; - (c) procure that an adequate information flow between the Board of Directors and the other management and corporate bodies of Autogrill is ensured;

-$^{^{\}rm 23}$ See application criterion 2.C.6. of the Self-Regulatory Code.
+$^{^{19}}$ See application criterion 2.C.6. of the Self-Regulatory Code.

-24 See art.
+20 See art.
 5 of the Autogrill Code.